 6 easy steps will help students jumpstart their education at Central Arizona College

-PINAL COUNTY, Ariz. - Registration for the 2011 fall semester is now underway at all 10 of Central Arizona College's locations in Pinal County.
+PINAL COUNTY, Ariz. – Registration for the 2010 fall semester is now underway at all 10 of Central Arizona College’s campuses and centers located throughout Pinal County.

-Central Arizona College has developed six easy steps for anyone to earn college credits, take personal interest classes, pick up non-degree or community classes, or explore the wide range of degree and certificate programs offered by the institution.
+Central Arizona College has developed six easy steps for anyone to earn college credits, take personal interest classes, pick up non-degree or community classes, or explore the more than 75 degree and certificate programs offered by the institution.

 Students entering college for the first time or returning after an extended break should request a MAP - or Master Academic Plan - to help maximize their educational experience.
-Transfer students also may follow the same MAP for easy entry into Central Arizona.
+Transfer students or students taking non-degree courses also may follow the same MAP for easy entry into Central Arizona.

 Continuing students – defined as those who were enrolled in the previous semester – are urged to meet with an academic advisor to review their progress in their selected program.